Aaron-Bopp/TIM/40_Evergreens/Knowledge of the world is painful.md

 Becoming obsessed/absorbed by this fact leads to thoughts like [[Sadness is enlightenment and happiness is delusion]]

+Once you have realized this, you will realize [[You can't blame people for failing to rise above their circumstances]]

+#TO/TEND/GRAFT
 - [[Insecure material conditions increase cognitive load and reduce outcomes]]
 - [[Stereotypes are beliefs, prejudices are feelings, and discrimination is treatment towards a group a member of group]]
 - [[Stereotyping has the psychological goal of comprehension and self-enhancement]]